A two-week Yunnan Itinerary – Yunnan Trekking and Travel

 Need help planning your trip?
 Check out these trips offered by Viator and G Adventures

-An Itinerary for Yunnan – Day 1 – Arrive in Kunming
+Yunnan Itinerary – Day 1 – Arrive in Kunming

 We landed in Kunming Changshui International Airport following a delayed flight from Brunei.
 After going through immigration and claiming our backpacks, we immediately went to look for a sim card in order to gain access to data on our phones.
 Nobody at the airport spoke any English, so asking for a sim card was no easy task.
 We finally managed to find one at the convenience store in the arrivals lounge.
 Tip #1 – learn some phrases in Mandarin before travelling in China!